Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks in relation to idealized receptive fields based on scale-space theory: Introduction

-Notably, these receptive fields do specifically appear to be qualitatively very similar to receptive fields obtained from discrete scale-space theory, in terms of either (see Figure~\ref{fig-8-ideal-filters-sepfromcontvar} for an illustration): \begin{itemize} \item anti-symmetric first-order derivative approximations at moderately fine scales (Filters~5 and~6), \item a Gaussian blob at a moderately fine scale (Filter~8), \item a local sharpening operation by subtracting a Laplacian-of-the-Gaussian at a moderately fine scale (Filter~7), or \item non-centered asymmetric first-order derivative approximations at very fine scales (Filters~1--4). \end{itemize} The subject of this paper is to present a quantitative analysis of these learned filters, and specifically to make comparisons to idealized simplifications with different degrees of simplification in idealized models for spatial receptive fields, based on an earlier presented theory for discrete derivative approximations with scale-space properties in Lindeberg (\citeyear{Lin93-Dis}, \citeyear{Lin93-JMIV}, \citeyear{Lin24-JMIV}, \citeyear{Lin25-FrontSignProc}).
+Notably, these receptive fields do specifically appear to be qualitatively very similar to receptive fields obtained from discrete scale-space theory, in terms of either (see rows 2--7 in Figure~\ref{fig-8-filters-composed} for illustrations): \begin{itemize} \item anti-symmetric first-order derivative approximations at moderately fine scales (Filters~5 and~6), \item a Gaussian blob at a moderately fine scale (Filter~8), \item a local sharpening operation by subtracting a Laplacian-of-the-Gaussian at a moderately fine scale (Filter~7), or \item non-centered asymmetric first-order derivative approximations at very fine scales (Filters~1--4). \end{itemize} The subject of this paper is to present a quantitative analysis of these learned filters, and specifically to make comparisons to idealized simplifications with different degrees of simplification in idealized models for spatial receptive fields, based on an earlier presented theory for discrete derivative approximations with scale-space properties in Lindeberg (\citeyear{Lin93-Dis}, \citeyear{Lin93-JMIV}, \citeyear{Lin24-JMIV}, \citeyear{Lin25-FrontSignProc}).

 In summary, the results to be presented will show that the learned filters in depthwise-separable deep networks based on the ConvNeXt architecture can be well modelled by discrete scale-space filters.
 By quantitative results regarding deep learning, we also show that replacement of the learned filter by idealized scale-space filters in depthwise-separable deep networks also lead to almost as good results as when using the fully learned filters.
-In these respects, the results presented in this paper generalize the previous solid theoretical foundation of using Gaussian derivative filters as the first layer of linear filters in a vision system to also using (here discrete approximations of) Gaussian derivative operators in the higher layers of deep networks.
+In these respects, the results presented in this paper generalize the previous solid theoretical foundation of using Gaussian derivative filters as the first layer of linear filters in a vision system into a combined theoretical and experimentally based foundation to also using (here discrete approximations of) Gaussian derivative operators in the higher layers of deep networks.